R0BC0D3R/nerva/README.md

-# NERVA
+# Nerva

-Copyright (c) 2018 - 2024 The NERVA Project.
+Copyright (c) 2018 - 2024 The Nerva Project.
 Copyright (c) 2014-2024 The Monero Project.
 Copyright (c) 2017-2018 The Masari Project.
 Portions Copyright (c) 2012-2013 The Cryptonote developers.

 # Compiling Nerva from source
 Nerva used build scripts in the past that are inside `nerva/builder/` but we discontinued that in favor of just using `make`.
-If you prefer that way of building see `nerva/builder/build` script and the other files in there and make appropriate changes to work for your OS.
+If you prefer that way of building see `nerva/builder/build` script and make appropriate changes to work for your OS.

+We will compile using CMake build system.
 When using `make` to compile, executable files will be created in a directory similar to this:

 `nerva/build/[YOUR_SYSTEM]/[YOUR_BRANCH]/release/bin/`